hdgarrood/hdgarrood.github.io/_posts/2015-07-27-pursuit-gsoc-3.md

 Pursuit.

-Soon, I intend to contribute a feature to `pulp` which performs the above for you, as well as bumping the version (for now, not automatically) and tagging a commit for the release.
+Soon, I intend to contribute a feature to `pulp` which performs the above for you, as well as bumping the version and tagging a commit for the release.
 Uploading packages to Pursuit directly from the command line should be possible; the only difficult part is the authentication (which is not *that* difficult).

 ### Deployment